Primo Nautic

 There are two main coverage types, and most tracking platforms combine both.

 Terrestrial AIS (T-AIS) relies on a network of coastal and port-based ground stations.
-Each station has a reception range of about 40 nautical miles (roughly 74 km).
+Each station has a reception range of approximately 40 nautical miles (74 km).
 T-AIS gives the most frequent and reliable data near coastlines, ports, and major shipping lanes, but its coverage ends where the horizon does.

 Satellite AIS (S-AIS) extends coverage globally.
 Organizations like Global Fishing Watch use S-AIS to monitor vessel activity across entire ocean basins.
 It works well in remote waters but can struggle in extremely congested areas where hundreds of nearby vessels transmit simultaneously and signals overlap.

-Class B transponders are designed for smaller vessels, including private yachts and coastal fishing boats.
-They transmit at lower power (2 watts), update less frequently at roughly every 30 seconds, and send a more limited range of information.
-Class B is optional for most small craft but widely adopted by safety-conscious recreational boaters.
+Class B transponders are designed for smaller, non-SOLAS vessels — private yachts, coastal fishing boats, and recreational craft.
+They transmit at 2 watts, update position roughly every 30 seconds, and broadcast a more limited range of information.
+Class B is optional for most small craft but widely adopted by safety-conscious boaters.

-The practical consequence for anyone tracking a vessel: a large cruise ship or container vessel is almost always visible on AIS platforms.
-A small private yacht may or may not appear, depending on whether it carries a transponder and whether it is currently switched on.
+The practical consequence for tracking: a large cruise ship or container vessel is almost always visible on AIS platforms.
+A small private yacht may or may not appear, depending on whether it carries a transponder and whether it is switched on.

 What Data AIS Captures